aisingapore/PeekingDuck/docs/source/getting_started/05_benchmarks.rst

 CV Model Benchmarks
 *******************

-At PeekingDuck, we aim to give users as much flexibility as possible to cater to every possible scenario.
-From real-time object detection to high-accuracy pose estimation, PeekingDuck houses a wide range of models.
+PeekingDuck is equipped with a wide range of models for different scenarios, from real-time object detection to high-accuracy pose estimation.
 The full list of models can be found :mod:`here <peekingduck.pipeline.nodes.model>`.

-Choosing the right model, given hardware constraints, is usually about making a trade-off between inference speed (FPS, or Frames Per Second, in the case of CV), and model performance (mAP, or mean average precision for some CV tasks).
-We would like to use our best performing models all the time, but in the real world, we are often limited by factors such as project costs and power/size requirements of the hardware.

-We hope that these benchmarks would help you choose the most suitable model for your application.
+Given various constraints, such as hardware and costs, users are often faced with a tough trade-off between inference speed and model accuracy.
+Hence, we prepared the following benchmarks to help users choose the most suitable model for their application.
+These benchmarks are obtained using PeekingDuck's ``model`` nodes, and are measured in Frames Per Second (FPS) for inference speed and mean average precision (mAP) for model accuracy.

 Inference Speed